penguintrace/penguintrace.github.io/details.md

 The Linux kernel (and the processor that it is running on) have the ability to 'single step' through instructions, and once the instruction has been stepped the process is paused until the next step is requested.
 This is the mode in which penguinTrace usually controls the child process.
+At a lower level, this is implemented by the processor supporting a feature where at the end of executing an instruction an interrupt is raised which returns control to the operations system.
+This is the [Trap Flag][trapflag] on x86_64 or [single stepping][singlestep] on AArch64.

 The `ptrace` system call also allows the parent process (in this case penguinTrace) to read both the registers and the memory of the traced process.